Employment Law Contracts Scotland

 An employment contract is a legal agreement between an employer and an employee that sets out the terms and conditions of the employment relationship.
 The contract can be a verbal or written statement of employment particulars and will usually contain provisions on pay, job duties, working hours, and other rights and obligations of the parties.

 A: Employment contracts are important for employment tribunals because they establish the legal rights and obligations of the parties to the contract.
 The contract can also be used as a tool to help resolve disputes that may arise during the course of the employment relationship.

 What are some of the key provisions that should be included in an employment contract?

 The key provisions that should be included in an employment contract are the names of the parties, the date of commencement of employment, the job title or position, a description of the duties and responsibilities, the rate of pay, the hours of work, the vacation entitlement, and other benefits.
 The contract should also contain provisions on the termination of employment and any other terms and conditions that the parties have agreed to.

 Can an employment contract be changed?

-SGT Law Firm can advise you on your employment contract and help you understand your rights and obligations.
+Our expert team at SGT Law Firm can provide professional advice on your employment contractual rights and help you understand your rights and obligations.
 We can also help you negotiate a better contract if you are starting a new job.
 If you have already started working without a contract, we can help you put one in place.
 And if you are having problems at work, we can give you advice on what to do next.